CatalinaTechnology/ctAPI-Obsolete/REST/README.md

 * APIKey:  This is an application API key your ctDynamicsSL administrator will give you
 * Secret Key:  This is a secret pass code your ctDynamicsSL administrator will give you

-## Accounts Receivable Web Service
-### Authentication for ctDynamicsSL requires the following
+# Authentication for ctDynamicsSL requires the following
 You must pass a custom HTTP Header called Authentication to the web REST API service.
 This is in the form of the following information: